For as long as I remember…even long before I met Mr. X, I always dream of pink bows…I always wanted a baby girl.

-From day one we referred to our unborn child as a she.
+From day one we referred to our unborn child as she.
 I secretly whispered to her when I lay down in bed at night picturing her beautiful pink coming home outfit, thinking of the cute little pink bows she will be parading in town.
-When we went shopping my heart would skipped a beat every time I see a cute tiny dress, if Mr. X thought I’m one nuts preggo
+When we went shopping my heart would skip a beat every time I see a cute tiny dress, if Mr. X thought I’m one nuts preggo

 wife – he never say it, he would just smile and nodded when I told him how pretty she will look like in this dress or that skirt!

 As my tiny bumps grow, I eagerly followed my mom’s old wives tales.
 It involved my wedding ring, a strand of my hair…I would loop that hair around the ring – a makeshift pendulum – then hang it on top of my tummy.
 Not moving my hand, I will anxiously watch where the ‘pendulum’ swing.
 If it swings back & forth it supposes to be a boy, left to right means a baby girl is on our horizon.
 So I was giddy with happiness when my ‘pendulum’ swing left to right.